ajay1236671/learnings/README.md

 Multi container pods - pod containing more than 1 container added a deployment.yaml file

-init containers - It is a container in a pod that runs before the mail app containers start. created a initdeploy.yaml file - when we run the deploymentyment, the init container (hello-world) runs first printing "Hello from docker!" and exits immediately and then the main container starts and exposes port 80.
+init containers - It is a container in a pod that runs before the main app containers start. created a initdeploy.yaml file - when we run the deploymentyment, the init container (hello-world) runs first printing "Hello from docker!" and exits immediately and then the main container starts and exposes port 80.